 What does the assessment involve?

-The assessment starts with an interview to find out more information about your general health and more specifically, about your bladder, bowel and pelvic function.
+The assessment starts with an interview to find out more information about your pregnancy, labour, general health, exercise goals and more specifically, about your bladder, bowel and pelvic function.

-Why does a physiotherapist need to perform a vaginal/rectal examination?
+Why does a physiotherapist need to perform a vaginal examination?

 An internal examination is performed by a specially trained Physiotherapist to assess the strength of the pelvic floor muscle.
 Treatment often includes exercises for this muscle to improve your symptoms.